muiku/h5bp-zendframework/readme.md

 3) Change the production layouts folder in application.ini and remember to check that APPLICATION_PATH is correctly defined in public/publish/index.php

+4) Update ErrorController to change 404 layout in production

 ---